FHIR/sql-on-fhir-v2/input/pagecontent/StructureDefinition-ViewDefinition-notes.md

 }
 ```

-An observation view would then have its own row key and a foreign key to easily join to patient,
+A view of  *Observation* resources would then have its own row key and a foreign key to easily join to the view of *Patient* resources, like this:
-like this:

 ```js
 {